Sleep: Restoration

-While awake, brain metabolism generates end products, such as reactive oxygen species, particulary neurons as they consume a lot of oxygen and as such generate a lot of them, which dammage them and inhibit their proper function.
-During sleep, metabolic rates decrease and reactive oxygen species generation is reduced, enabling restorative processes.
-The sleeping brain has been shown to remove metabolic end products at a faster rate than during an awake state.
-The mechanism for this removal appears to be the glymphatic system.
+The sleeping brain has been shown to remove metabolic end products at a faster rate than during an awake state, by increasing the flow of cerebrospinal fluid during sleep.
+The mechanism for this removal appears to be the glymphatic system, a system that does for the brain what the lymphatic system does for the body.
+Further research has shown that the glymphatic system is driven by pulses of hormones that in turn create surges in blood flow that cause the cerebrospinal fluid to flow, carrying away metabolites.

 Sleep may facilitate the synthesis of molecules that help repair and protect the brain from metabolic end products generated during waking.
 Anabolic hormones, such as growth hormones, are secreted preferentially during sleep.
 The brain concentration of glycogen increases during sleep, and is depleted through metabolism during wakefulness.

-Sleep is needed for efficient autophagy and DNA repair.
-REM sleep deprivation increases the amount of noradrenaline, an antioxydant, which causes neurons to apoptose in excess amounts.

 The human organism physically restores itself during sleep, occurring mostly during slow-wave sleep during which body temperature, heart rate, and brain oxygen consumption decrease.
 In both the brain and body, the reduced rate of metabolism enables countervailing restorative processes.
-The brain requires sleep for restoration, whereas these processes can take place during quiescent waking in the rest of the body.
+While the body benefits from sleep, the brain actually requires sleep for restoration, whereas these processes can take place during quiescent waking in the rest of the body.
 The essential function of sleep may be its restorative effect on the brain: "Sleep is of the brain, by the brain and for the brain."
-This theory is strengthened by the fact that sleep is observed to be a necessary behavior across most of the animal kingdom, including some of the least evolved animals which have no need for other functions of sleep, such as memory consolidation or dreaming.
+Furthermore, this includes almost any brain, no matter how small: sleep is observed to be a necessary behavior across most of the animal kingdom, including some of the least cognitively advanced animals, implying that sleep is essential to the most fundamental brain processes, i.e. neuronal firing.
+This shows that sleep is vital even when there is no need for other functions of sleep, such as memory consolidation or dreaming.

-The effect of sleep duration on somatic growth is not completely known.
-One study recorded growth, height, and weight, as correlated to parent-reported time in bed in 305 children over a period of nine years (age 1–10).
-It was found that "the variation of sleep duration among children does not seem to have an effect on growth."
-Slow-wave sleep affects growth hormone levels in adult men.
-During eight hours of sleep, men with a high percentage of slow-wave sleep (SWS) (average 24%) also had high growth hormone secretion, while subjects with a low percentage of SWS (average 9%) had low growth hormone secretion.